 • Heat intolerance

 • Muscle weakness

 What’s more, insulin resistance may be a natural consequence of thyroid dysfunction and may make it more difficult to manage weight.

 Insulin resistance is a condition in which cells do not respond well to insulin and cannot sufficiently easily take up glucose the blood, thus leading to high blood sugars.

 Individuals with prediabetes, also known as borderline diabetes, already have some degree of insulin resistance.
-If left uncontrolled, blood sugars start to elevate overtime and raises the risk of type 2 diabetes.
+If left uncontrolled, blood sugars start to elevate over time and the risk of type 2 diabetes increases.

 Though often unnoticeable, prediabetes symptoms may include:

 • Increased urination and thirst

 • Blurred vision

 • Darkened skin, or medically known as acanthosis nigricans